 Where do my children go?

-At Our Lady of Mt Carmel we love to see families with small children.
+At Our Lady of Mt Carmel, we love to see families with small children.
 Very rarely do children cause a noticeable disruption in Mass.
-If, however, they do get upset or misbehave you are welcome to take them to the crying room which is in the back left of the Church.
+If, however, they do get upset or misbehave you are welcome to take them to the cry room (Chapel) which is in the back left of the Church.

 I’m not Catholic ... so, how do I know when to sit, stand and kneel?